Aliireeza/Educational-Samples/Linux-Kernel-Programming/SimpleLEDParallelPort/Readme.md

-# Net Device Notifier Kernel Module
+# Simple LED Parallel Port Driver

 a simple module to make an introduction to Kernel module programming using parallel port, interrupt handeling and timers